Power electrician training program

 - have basic computer skills.

-Indigenous candidates who do not meet the academic qualifications may be interested in our 6-month Indigenous power electrician pre-placement program.
-This program provides selected Indigenous candidates with educational assistance to upgrade to the minimum academic requirements and on-the-job training to compete for a position in the power electrician training program.
+Indigenous and/or women candidates who do not meet the academic qualifications may be interested in our 6-month power electrician pre-placement programs.
+These programs provide selected Indigenous and/or women candidates with educational assistance to upgrade to the minimum academic requirements and on-the-job training to compete for a position in the power electrician training program.

 Candidates who do not currently qualify for the power electrician training program but want to upgrade their high school education to meet the requirements for this program can visit the Adult Learning and Literacy Branch website for a list of certified adult literacy programs and learning centres in Manitoba.